illinois-impact/ece408_project/README.md

 `new-forward.h` and `new-forward.cuh` contain skeleton implementations for CPU and GPU convolutions.
 You can complete the project by modifying only these two files.
 These functions are called from `Forward()` in `new-inl.h`.

 The code in `new-inl.h`, `new.cc`, and `new.cu` describes the convolution layer to MXNet.
-You will not need to modify these files, though you can if you want to.
+You should not modify these files.
+They are provided for your curiosity.
+As of rai 0.2.20, When you use the `--submit` flag, a golden version of these files from [here](https://github.com/cwpearson/2017fa_ece408_mxnet_docker/tree/master/ece408-src) is used.

 | File | Function | Description |
 | -- | -- | -- |